dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/handle-errors.md

 ## Detailed errors during development

 When a Blazor app isn't functioning properly during development, receiving detailed error information from the app assists in troubleshooting and fixing the issue.
-When an error occurs, Blazor apps display a gold bar at the bottom of the screen:
+When an error occurs, Blazor apps display a light yellow bar at the bottom of the screen:

-* During development, the gold bar directs you to the browser console, where you can see the exception.
+* During development, the bar directs you to the browser console, where you can see the exception.
-* In production, the gold bar notifies the user that an error has occurred and recommends refreshing the browser.
+* In production, the bar notifies the user that an error has occurred and recommends refreshing the browser.

 The UI for this error handling experience is part of the Blazor project templates.